elcodigok/wphardening/README.md

 ### Wizard generated wp-config.php

+This command automatically creates a file called **wp-config-wphardening.php** which can then rename it.

 ```bash
 $ python wphardening.py -d /home/path/to/wordpress --wp-config
 ```

 ### WPHardening update

+With this option you can always have the latest version of WPHardening.

 ```bash
 $ python wphardening.py --update